 - Appoint an executive sponsor for race.

 - Commit at board level to zero tolerance of harassment and bullying.

 - Making equality in the workplace the responsibility of all leaders and managers.

 - Take action that supports ethnic minority career progression.

-We will be considering some of these issues at our Equality & Diversity webinar on 25 November; find out more about the webinar or register below.
+We discussed some of these issues at our Equality & Diversity webinar.